highpoint-tech/react-bootstrap-select/README.md

 ## events

-Pass any of the following events as props:
+Pass any of the following events to the `bs-events` prop:

 - `onShow`
 - `onShown`